AW - Mother to 4.5 year old boy with spastic quadriplegia

 opportunities as their able bodied friends to experience movement,

+this.
 Louise works with L’s existing patterns of movement and

-supports him to move through those patterns that aren’t useful to more functional ones.
+supports him to move through those patterns that aren’t useful to

-something he can put down when he starts a session with
+that’s something he can put down when he starts a session with

 Louise.
-It’s lovely to see him let go his tension and enjoy the experience.
+It’s lovely to see him let go his tension and enjoy the

-in his arms and legs often feel like steel cables at other times, he
+tendons in his arms and legs often feel like steel cables at other

-needs has only increased with time and we can’t wait to
+special needs has only increased with time and we can’t wait to

 We will definitely be continuing to work with Louise.